-- striving to leverage diversity in all its forms (including gender, skills, background and experience) to compete more effectively in the global marketplace and driving customer satisfaction, innovation and Company performance; - maintaining fair and equitable recruitment and compensation practices and fostering development and career progression based on performance and merit; - · fostering an inclusive culture that treats our workforce with fairness and respect; and - · monitoring and measuring our diversity performance and striving for continuous improvement.

-Ansell's Diversity and Inclusion Policy is available on the website at www.ansell.com.
+- Striving to leverage diversity in all its forms (including gender, sexual orientation, skills, background and experience) to compete more effectively in the global marketplace and driving customer satisfaction, innovation and Company performance; - Maintaining fair and equitable recruitment and compensation practices and fostering development and career progression based on performance and merit; - · Fostering an inclusive culture that treats our workforce with fairness and respect; and - · Monitoring and measuring our diversity performance and striving for continuous improvement. - Ansell's Diversity and Inclusion Policy is available on the website at www.ansell.com.

 To achieve the objectives set out in the policy, the Company has reviewed and standardised its processes for recruitment to eliminate any barriers to diversity, implemented a global grading structure to ensure equity and fairness across the organisation, developed a global learning and development curriculum to provide career opportunities for every employee, and implemented succession planning and talent management processes across the organisation to identify potential employees whose skills can be further developed.
-In FY16, the Board endorsed strategies designed to increase gender diversity and agreed on gender diversity objectives as part of Ansell's broader commitment to diversity and inclusion.
-These objectives included that, over a three-year period, Ansell would aim to have women comprising 30% of executive management (Director level and above) and 40% of management (manager level through to Associate Director).
-Ansell continues to address how to accomplish this mandate.
-Viewing this goal more realistically, in FY20 the Company reset the target finish line to the end of FY22, to be better positioned to achieve the target.
-It is pleasing to note that the Company has surpassed its target of women in executive management positions and will continue to invest time and effort in the underlying programs that support the gender balance initiative.